 Clinical trials are one way to get the newest cancer treatment.
 They are the best way for doctors to find better ways to treat cancer.
 If your doctor can find one that’s studying the kind of cancer you have, it’s up to you whether to take part.
 And if you do sign up for a clinical trial, you can always stop at any time.

 If you would like to learn more about clinical trials that might be right for you, start by asking your doctor if your clinic or hospital conducts clinical trials.
 See Clinical Trials to learn more.

 When you have cancer you might hear about other ways to treat the cancer or treat your symptoms.
 These may not always be standard medical treatments.
 These treatments may be vitamins, herbs, special diets, and other things.
 You may wonder about these treatments.

 Some of these are known to help, but many have not been tested.
 Some have been shown not to help.
 A few have even been found to be harmful.
 Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.

 You’ll be glad when treatment is over.
 But for years after treatment ends, you will see your cancer doctor.
 Be sure to go to all of these follow-up visits.

-During each follow-up visit, the doctor will examine you (including a pelvic exam).
+During each follow-up visit, the doctor will examine you (do a pelvic exam).
 The doctor will also ask about any symptoms that might point to the cancer coming back or to side effects of treatment.
 It’s very important to tell your doctor exactly how you are feeling.
 Over time you’ll see the doctor less often.
-After 5 years, these visits may be done once a year.

 Having cancer and dealing with treatment can be hard, but it can also be a time to look at your life in new ways.
 You might be thinking about how to improve your health.
 Call us at 1-800-227-2345 or talk to your cancer care team to find out what you can do to feel better.